osmandapp/web/main/docs/user/map/routes.md

 ## Overview

 OsmAnd has many powerful features for displaying different [routes](#type-of-routes) on the map.
-By default these routes are part of [vector maps](./vector-maps.md#routes) (OpenStreetMap data), however similar functionality is provided by [tracks](./tracks/index.md) which could be created with [Plan a Route](../plan-route/create-route.md), imported as [GPX tracks](#save-as-a-track), recorded with the [Trip Recording plugin](../plugins/trip-recording.md).
+By default, these routes are part of [vector maps](./vector-maps.md#routes) (OpenStreetMap data), however similar functionality is provided by [tracks](./tracks/index.md) which could be created with [Plan a Route](../plan-route/create-route.md), imported as [GPX tracks](#save-as-a-track), recorded with the [Trip Recording plugin](../plugins/trip-recording.md).

 ## Type of Routes

 Routes represent different outdoor activities using data from [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Relation:route).
-Tapping **the shield icon with a route number or route flag** on the map will open a context menu which provides additional information about the route and allows to use it as part of navigation.
+Tapping **the shield icon with a route number or route flag** on the map will open a context menu that provides additional information about the route and allows using it as part of navigation.

-You can configure filtering of some route types in [Configure Map](../map/configure-map-menu.md) menu.
+You can configure the filtering of some route types in the [Configure Map](../map/configure-map-menu.md) menu.

 ### Cycle routes

-[Cycle routes](https://wiki.openstreetmap.org/wiki/Cycle_routes) are present as three types: *local* (lcn), *regional* (rcn), *national* (ncn), *international* (icn).
-Also cycle routes could be part of [Node networks](https://wiki.openstreetmap.org/wiki/Tag:network:type%3Dnode_network).
+[Cycle routes](https://wiki.openstreetmap.org/wiki/Cycle_routes) are present in three types: *local* (lcn), *regional* (rcn), *national* (ncn), *international* (icn).
+Also, cycle routes could be part of [Node networks](https://wiki.openstreetmap.org/wiki/Tag:network:type%3Dnode_network).
 You can choose how to assign color to the route segments:

 - ***<Translate android="true" ids="layer_route"/>***.
 ![Map routes - cycle routes](@site/static/img/map/map-routes-cycle-routes.png)